-Make sure that cooking appliances are switched off before you move the motorhome.

-All gas appliances in your motorhome can have their gas supply individually isolated by turning off the relevant tap.
+Make sure that cooking appliances are switched off before you move the Motorhome.
+All gas appliances in your Motorhome can have their gas supply individually isolated by turning off the relevant tap.
 The tap is either located on the centrally positioned gas manifold or directly beside the appliance.

 Some industrial LPG appliances operate at high pressure and require a 'high pressure' regulator.
 This often has an adjusting handle on it.
-Never use such a regulator on a motorhome.
+Never use such a regulator on a Motorhome.

-- Always ensure that the gas system is inspected/maintained every 12 months. - In the event of a fire ensure all occupants evacuate the motorhome via the nearest escape route. - If you suspect a gas leak then immediately turn off the supply of gas at the vellow isolation tap located below the regulator in the gas box.
-Then turn off the gas valve on the gas bottles.
-When this has been completed the system must be inspected by a competent person. - Never use gas bottles located outside the motorhome gas box.
+- Always ensure that the gas system is inspected/maintained at least every 12 months. - In the event of a fire ensure all occupants evacuate the Motorhome via the nearest escape route. - If you suspect a gas leak then immediately turn off the supply of gas at the yellow isolation tap located below the regulator in the gas box.
+Then turn off the gas valve on the gas cylinders.
+When this has been completed the system must be inspected by a competent person. - Never use gas cylinders located outside the Motorhome gas box.
 Do not use any gas extension hoses. - Never replace your regulator with one that does not conform to EN12864 Annex D as this does not comply with EN1949.